im-open/process-dotnet-test-results/README.md

 This repository is based on [NasAmin/trx-parser]

-This action works in conjunction with another step that runs `dotnet test` and it parses test results from `trx` files.
-This action will take the parsed results and create a Status Check or PR Comment depending on the flags set.
+This action works in conjunction with a previous step that runs `dotnet test --logger trx` and has created `trx` files for this action to process.
+This action will examine the parsed results and create a Status Check or PR Comment depending on the flags set.
 This action does not run the tests itself.

-There should be one status check created per `trx` file.
-For comments, one will be created for all `trx` files.
-The check and comment headings are named after the test project the `trx` was generated for.
+If creating status checks is enabled, one status check will be created for each `trx` file found.
+If creating pr comments is enabled, one comment will be created for all `trx` files.
+The status check title and each comment heading are named after the test project the `trx` was generated for.

 ## Index <!-- omit in toc -->